 This course "Advanced Cisco Routing and Switching" provides students with the knowledge and skills to configure advanced routing protocols, LAN switching, and internetwork access methods.
 Students will be able to troubleshoot configurations using Cisco bridges, routers, and switches.
 This is the third of four courses leading to the Cisco Certified Network Associate (CCNA certification).
-This course is part of the Cisco Network Academy Program.
+This

-Lecture/Lab: 8 hours per week for 8 weeks Prerequisite: CITE 171, CITE 172
+Lecture/Lab: 8 hours per week for 8 weeks Prerequisite: CITE-171, CITE-172